 Popular nearby attractions: Miette Hot Springs, Sulphur Skyline Hike

-A little hidden away from it all is a secluded Pocahontas Campground.
-This was the only reservable campground (in 2019) that wasnβt fully booked for summer months in advance.
+A little hidden away from it all is a secluded Miette Campground.
+This is usually the only reservable campground that isnβt fully booked for summer months in advance.
 If youβre looking for a quiet place, this is it!

-The trailhead to incredibly popular hiking trail Sulphur Skyline starts at the Miette Hot Springs and itβs quite a drive to get there from anywhere else.
-Staying in this campground gives you a big advantage of starting the hike early in the morning and beat the crowds.
+The trailhead to the incredibly popular hiking trail Sulphur Skyline starts at the Miette Hot Springs, and itβs quite a drive to get there from anywhere else.
+Staying in this campground gives you a big advantage of starting the hike early in the morning and beating the crowds.

 First come first serve campgrounds in Jasper